joshuaisaact/AIgument/README.md

 ## Features

 - Watch different AI models debate each other
-- Choose from various models (e.g., GPT-4o, Claude 3 Sonnet, Gemini 1.5 Flash)
+- Choose from various models (e.g., GPT-4o, Claude 3 Sonnet, Gemini 1.5 Flash, Grok 3, Grok 3 Mini)
-- Assign unique personalities to each debater (e.g., Pirate, Butler, Sassy Drag Queen)
+- Assign unique personalities to each debater (e.g., Pirate, Butler, Sassy Drag Queen, etc.)
 - Control the "spiciness" or intensity of the debate
 - Vote on which argument you think is better
 - Browse and view previously saved debates